Vinanti79/first/README.md

 # first
-This is a my first Git &amp; Github
+This is a my first Git &amp; Github.